 Strawflower Candy Pink

-The base of the candy pink strawflower petals are white and darken to rose-pink at the tip.
+The base of the candy pink strawflower petals are white and darkened to rose-pink at the tip.

 Statice Sunset Mix